Zack340/RaspberryPiSimulinkDriverForHX711/README.md

 4. Click "Monitor & tune" on the model's "Hardware" tab to start logging.
 In default model, you will log binary data.

 5. Set the "offset" and "scale" by referring to the acquired binary data.
-(You may add a post-processing block for processing.)
+(You may add a post-processing block for this process.)
 The relationship between "offset" and "scale" in the model is as follows.

    *output = (binary data - offset) * scale*